rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Schr&ouml;dinger, E. (1953).
 [What is matter?](https://www.jstor.org/stable/24944334). [^Schrodinger1953]
 -   Wolchover, N. (2020).
 [What is a particle?](https://www.quantamagazine.org/what-is-a-particle-20201112/)

+>   The so-called wave-particle paradox is similar to the paradox that arises
+>   from attributing life or death to the quantum cat.
+A system is often said
+>   to be a particle if a position eigenvalue is observed and a wave if a
+>   momentum eigenvalue is observed, hence it is said to present a paradox.
+>   The paradox is the result of fallacious attribution.
+Both eigenvalues are
+>   classical quantities, and neither can be attributed to the system as its
+>   property.
+The property of the quantum system is its wavefunction in the
+>   position representation and momentum amplitude in the momentum
+>   representation.
+Either one of them offers a complete description, and
+>   the descriptions can be shown to be equivalent by rigorous transformations.
+>   Paradox arises only when interpreters insist on considering exclusively
+>   classical quantities that we can observe.
+The insistency closes the mind
+>   to quantum properties. [^Auyang1995p80]

 Weinberg on wave-particle duality:

 >   In its mature form, the idea of quantum field theory is that quantum